Frequently Asked Questions

 > Is Youth Speaks Inc a national organization?

 Yes, we are a national organization, but remain committed to the Bay Area, CA as our home.

 > When was the first Youth Speaks Teen Poetry Slam?

-The first Youth Speaks Teen Poetry Slam, which was also the first teen poetry slam in the country, took place over three weeks in April, 1997 in San Francisco, featuring 43 young poets.
+The first Youth Speaks Teen Poetry Slam, which was also the first teen poetry slam in the country, took place for over 3 weeks in April of 1997 in San Francisco.
+This slam featured 43 young poets.

-> What other national programs does Youth Speaks have?
+> What other national programs does Youth Speaks Inc have?

 > Who are Youth Speaks’ major funders?